twofold-rsc/twofold/sites/website/app/pages/docs/guides/deployment/fly-io.md

 ## Step 5: Enable auto deploy

-Setup Fly.io to automatically deploy your app whenever you push to GitHub.
+Setup Fly to automatically deploy your app whenever you push to GitHub.

 Go back to the [Fly.io dashboard](https://fly.io/dashboard) and select your app.
 Then navigate to `Deployments -> Settings` and enable the `Auto Deploy` option.